-Are you still paying bank fees?
-Challenge yourself to switch all of your accounts to new accounts without fees in the next month.
+Are you still paying bank fees on your checking account?
+Challenge yourself to switch your bank account to a new bank or credit union without fees in the next month.
 Or, try calling your current bank to discuss how to get your fees waived.

 Discount Grocery Challenge

-A lot of people are weird about discounted grocery stores.
-Challenge yourself to only shop at one, such as Aldi’s, for a month.
+A lot of people are weird about shopping at a discounted grocery store.
+Challenge yourself to only shop at one, such as Aldi’s, as a 6 month savings challenge.
 Whether you switch permanently or not, a month is a great way to save money and give it a fair shot.